Audio version of the article

 According to ISO 27001, Threats can be defined as “potential cause of an unwanted incident which may result in harm to a system or organization”.
 It has also be defined as “The potential for a threat source to accidentally trigger or intentionally exploit a specific vulnerability.”
 Threat source can be defined as “Intent and method targeted at the intentional exploitation of a vulnerability a situation and method that may accidentally trigger a vulnerability.”

 The threat is merely the potential for the exercise of a particular vulnerability.
 Threats in themselves are not actions.
 Threats must be coupled with threat-sources to become dangerous.
 This is an important distinction when assessing and managing risks, since each threat-source may be associated with a different likelihood, which, as will be demonstrated, affects risk assessment and risk management.
 It is often expedient to incorporate threat sources into threats.
-The list below shows the example of some of the possible threats to information systems.

 ISO 27001 defines Vulnerability as the” weakness of an asset or control that can be exploited by one or more threats.”
 The vulnerability can also be defined as a flaw or weakness in system security procedures, design, implementation, or internal controls that could be accidentally triggered or intentionally exploited and result in a security breach or a violation of the system’s security policy.
 The vulnerability can be a flaw or weakness in any aspect of the system.
 Vulnerabilities are not merely flaws in the technical protection provided by the system.
 Significant vulnerabilities are often contained in the standard operating procedures that systems administrators perform, the process that the help desk uses to reset passwords, or inadequate log review.
 Another area where vulnerabilities may be identified as at the policy level.
 For instance, a lack of a clearly defined security testing policy may be directly responsible for the lack of vulnerability scanning.
-Here are a few examples of vulnerabilities related to contingency planning/ disaster recovery:

 How Is Risk Assessed?